akardas16/Alerter/README.md

 # Alerter
 TapadoAlert for Jatpack Compose

-# Alerter - An Android Alerter Library, now in Kotlin!
+# Alerter - An Android Alerter Library, now in Jatpack Compose!

 This library aims to overcome the limitations of Toasts and Snackbars, while reducing the complexity of your layouts.